kylewai/Polynomial-Simplification/README.md

 # Polynomial-Simplification
-Simplifies a single-variable polynomial supplied in a text file. <br>
+The OCaml code simplifies a single-variable polynomial supplied in a text file. <br>
 The terms in the polynomial must have whole number constants. <br> <br>
 To run:
 * install ocamllex, menhir and ocamlbuild with opam